 -

-T-mount: A photographic mechanical
+T-mount: A photographic

-mounting standard developed in 1957 originally intended
+mechanical mounting standard developed in 1957 originally

-T-mounts available for a large variety of digital and film
+There are now T-mounts available for a large variety

-cameras making it a good method for mounting cameras to
+of digital and film cameras making it a good method

-microscopes.
+for mounting cameras to microscopes.
 The thread (a.k.a.
-T-thread) is specified as

-42mm diameter and 0.75mm pitch, or M42-.75.
-See also:
+pitch, or M42-.75.
+See also: C-mount

 Top